 5 Home Remedies for Shingles

 Shingles often begins as pain and itching in the skin before a red rash appears one to two days later, with small, water-filled blisters.
 These blisters soon rupture and scar over, healing and fading over the course of a few weeks.
 This process can be extremely uncomfortable and painful, making even the littlest actions difficult.
-Luckily, there are home remedies for shingles that can make you feel better while you heal.
+There is a vaccine available to prevent shingles, and it is recommended by the Centers for Disease Control and Prevention (CDC) for healthy adults over age 50.
+For those who are over age 65 and eligible for Medicare, your Medicare Advantage plan or Medicare Part D plan may cover this vaccine.
+Luckily, there are also home remedies for shingles that can make you feel better while you heal.
 Watch this video to learn how to soothe pain and discomfort at home.

 But first, if you think you may have shingles, head to your doctor immediately, especially if it’s on your face or near your eyes (this can cause lasting damage to your eyes).
 Your doctor may prescribe you oral anti-viral medication, which you’ll take for seven to 10 days, says Lindsay C. Strowd, MD, assistant professor of dermatology at Wake Forest Baptist Health.
 Your doc might also prescribe oral or topical meds to help with the pain.
 While shingles isn’t super contagious to your average, healthy person, it can pose a risk for pregnant woman, elderly people, and those with compromised immune systems, so avoid contact with these people until your rash has scabbed over (it’s usually spread through the blister fluid) and keep it covered with a bandage, says Dr. Strowd.